brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/SOUND.md

 **Notes**

-* WAV, MP3, FLAC, and Ogg/Vorbis are supported, depending on which codecs are loaded.
+* WAV, MP3, FLAC, MOD and Ogg/Vorbis are supported, depending on which codecs are loaded.
 * Sound data is stored in RAM until freed.
 Large audio files may consume significant memory.
 * Sound handles are distinct from streams: